Workiva/dart_dev/README.md

 > reflected in the execution of the above commands.
 CLI flags and options will
 > override said configuration.

+### Dependency Linking

+Dependency linking is a two-step process.
+First, a dependency must be registered before it can be linked into another project.
+To do this, navigate to the project you wish to include somewhere else and run `ddev link`.
+This will add it to a JSON file that is stored in your home directory by default and is used as a database of project locations.

+Now, to link the project above into another project, navigate to the second project and run `ddev link <project name>`, where `<project name>` is the name of the project you registered in the first step (the name you would use in a pubspec).
+Now, next time you run `pub get`, you will be using your local copy of that dependency.

+To reset linked dependencies for a project, use `ddev unlink`, this will remove the dependency overrides that were created with `ddev link`.

 ## Programmatic Usage
 The tooling facilitated by this package can also be executed via a programmatic